 Labial tissue comes in all shapes and sizes.
 Some have more, others less.
 Common concerns patients share with me include a self consciousness during sexual activity, difficulty wearing certain clothing or swimwear and even discomfort with some athletics.

 There are two basic types of Labiaplasty and I perform both procedures.
 I believe both are good as long as the patient’s goals are accomplished.
 The labia minora is the most commonly reduced.

 Straight excision simply cuts away the redundant tissue and leaves a straight narrower labial edge.
 It is the simplest and removes the most tissue.
 Some believe that it leaves an unnatural looking edge but I have not found this to be the case.

 The other method involves removing a wedge or wedges of tissue which preserves the natural edge of the labia.

-Labioplasty can be done under a local or general anesthesia.
-I am happy to show examples in consultation but I don’t put Labioplasty photos on the web.
-If you are interested in a Labioplasty then contact me to schedule a consultation.
+Labiaplasty can be done under a local or general anesthesia.
+I am happy to show examples in consultation but I don’t put Labiaplasty photos on the web.
+If you are interested in a Labiaplasty then contact me to schedule a consultation.